furkancetikli/qr-code-generator/README.md

     ✅ QR code saved as myqr.png
     One More QR-? y/n: y

-✅ Valid Color Formats
+5. Valid Color Formats
   You can enter:

   Common color names: red, blue, green, black, white, etc.
   See full color list: https://www.w3schools.com/tags/ref_colornames.asp

-📁 Output
+6. Output
-  QR codes are saved as .png images in the same directory where the script is run.
+     -QR codes are saved as .png images in the same directory where the script is run.

-💡 Future Ideas
+7. Future Ideas
-  Add GUI support with tkinter
+     -Add GUI support with tkinter

-  Let users set size and border width
+     -Let users set size and border width

-  Save history of generated QR codes
+     -Save history of generated QR codes